Commercial Real Estate Asset Classes: A Complete Guide

 Hotels and hospitality properties cater to travelers and tourists, providing accommodation, dining, and entertainment services.
 The hospitality industry is highly cyclical, with demand fluctuating based on economic conditions, travel trends, and seasonal variations.

 Investors in hotels and hospitality properties face unique challenges, including revenue volatility, operating expenses, and competition from alternative lodging options such as vacation rentals and sharing economy platforms.
-However, well-managed properties in desirable locations can generate attractive returns over the long term.
+However, well-managed properties in desirable locations may generate attractive returns over the long term.

 8. Land